Dawn

 Travel tips

-From your very first Open Water course to technical deep diving and CCR — they cover the full range.
-But the real magic is the people.
-Jackie has 20+ years of Red Sea experience.
-He knows every coral head, every turtle's favorite spot, every current by name.
-When he takes you to the Blue Hole, you're not just diving — you're seeing it through the eyes of someone who's loved this reef for decades.
+Jackie has been guiding divers in Dahab for over 20 years.
+He teaches at Circle Divers — 5-Star PADI, Dahab and Sharm El Sheikh, everything from your first Open Water to tech deep and CCR.
+The real magic is him: he knows every coral head, every turtle's favorite spot, every current by name.
+When he takes you to the Blue Hole, you see the reef through the eyes of someone who's loved it for decades.

 Once you go, you never truly leave